-- Turn off the computer and all attached peripherals. - Disconnect the computer from AC power. - Disconnect all network cables and peripherals from the computer. - Use an ESD field service kit when working inside your computer to avoid electrostatic discharge (ESD) damage. - Place the removed component on an anti-static mat after removing it from the computer. - Press and hold the power button for 15 seconds to discharge the residual power in the system board.
+- Turn off the computer and all attached peripherals. - Disconnect the computer from AC power. - Disconnect all network cables and peripherals from the computer. - Use an ESD field service kit when working inside your computer to avoid electrostatic discharge (ESD) damage. - Place the removed component on an anti-static mat after removing it from the computer. - Wear shoes with nonconductive rubber soles to reduce the chance of getting electrocuted. - Press and hold the power button for 15 seconds to discharge the residual power in the system board.